What Do INFJs Fear The Most? (8 INFJ Fears)

 Regularly, INFJs find themselves involuntarily being taken on a wild ride by their mind into the dark lands, like a panicking cowboy stuck on an untamed horse on the loose.

 The general question remains.

 How much of the INFJ’s personality traits are mistaken for adaptive responses to trauma?

 The collective stereotypical image of the INFJ seems to lean towards that of a divine being with a tortured soul.

 Many INFJs will find it hard to acknowledge their beautiful traits like empathy, joy, creativity, altruism, devotion and perseverance as much as others do.

-It’s a double edged curse predicament you’ll get when dealing with the devil.
+It’s a two-sided coin blessing/curse predicament you’ll get when dealing with the devil.

 Often INFJs will keep themselves small to not upset others and only allow their light to shine secretly when alone or with a few good friends.

 Why are INFJs so afraid of their own light?

 Is it because they fear their light may shine so blindingly bright it will chase their significant others away?